commonsharp/SurvivalProject-Server/README.md

 # 24/04/2017
 * While having 2 or more players in a room, when one player performs an action, such as moving, this action is sent to the server, which then forwards the message to everyone in the room.
 This mean the latency is doubled, because the communication works like this: client->server->client.
 The last two days I worked on getting the message to skip the server, so the client would send the action directly to the other users, instead of passing through the server (client->client).
 This would reduce latency by at least half.
 I believe I got it working, but more tests need to be taken.
+* Fixed a bug where if the game was a bit laggy, the mission level/friends/guild members was not sent properly when you joined the lobby.

 # 22/04/2017
 * Skill fusion (and skills in general) is now working.
 There are some missing skills that I will need to take care of in the future.